openline-ai/openline.ai/playbook/how-we-work/core-values.md

 ## Examples of failures

-A few examples of behavior that violate our core values are subject to our zero-tolerance policy.
+A few examples of behavior that violate our core values and are subject to our zero-tolerance policy.

 - If someone has to ask you for an update on what you're doing.
 - If you're not actively working in public, amongst the community.